FREQUENTLY ASKED QUESTIONS

 Where does the trip begin and end?

-Our tour begins in Santa Barbara and ends in San Diego.
+Our tour begins in Folsom and ends in San Francisco.

 Is there parking available while we are on the tour?